Here are five more foods to add to your diet.

 - Brain food: To work smarter, pack dried-blueberry trail mix for a snack.
-A study from the University of Reading and the Peninsula Medical School in England suggests that blueberries reverse age-related memory loss, thanks to its abundance of antioxidants called flavonoids.
+A study from the University of Reading and the Peninsula Medical School in England suggests that blueberries reverse age-related memory loss, thanks to their abundance of antioxidants called flavonoids.

-- Cardiovascular Benefits: In repeated studies of blood composition, blueberry intake has been shown to improve blood fat balances, including reduction in total cholesterol, raising of HDL cholesterol, and lowering of triglycerides.
+- Cardiovascular Benefits: In repeated studies of blood composition, blueberry intake has been shown to improve blood fat balances, including a reduction in total cholesterol, raising HDL cholesterol, and lowering of triglycerides.
 At the same time, blueberry intake has been shown to help protect the blood components (like LDL cholesterol) from oxygen damage that could lead to eventual clogging of the blood vessels.

 - Eye Health: In preliminary studies on laboratory animals, the anthocyanins in blueberry protected the retina from unwanted oxygen damage.
 Interestingly, they have also been determined to help protect the retina from damage from sunlight.

-- Warding off heart disease: The blueberry’s fiber, potassium, folate, vitamin C, vitamin B6 and phytonutrient content, coupled with its lack of cholesterol, all support heart health.
+- Warding off heart disease: The blueberry’s fiber, potassium, folate, vitamin C, vitamin B6, and phytonutrient content, coupled with its lack of cholesterol, all support heart health.
 The fiber in blueberries helps lower the total amount of cholesterol in the blood and decrease the risk of heart disease.

 - Reduced blood pressure: A reduction in blood pressure is beneficial for the avoidance of heart disease and stroke.
-Studies state that nitrate rich foods like beetroot may help in heart attack survival.
+Studies state that nitrate-rich foods like beetroot may help in heart attack survival.